Harruta/videogame-website/README.md

 # Video Game Website

-This website is a clone of https://zentry.com/ this project was made completely for learning purposes
+This website is a clone of https://zentry.com/<br>
+This project was made completely for learning purposes and does not intend to replace the original website